arthurfincham/chelsea_quiz/README.md

 ```
 document.querySelectorAll()
 ```
-...so that I could get the user input into the JS and check the answers.
+...so that I could get the **user input** into the **JS** and check the answers.

 <h3>:bookmark_tabs: Resources</h3>

 [Tutorial](https://www.w3schools.com/howto/howto_js_rangeslider.asp) to get the range slider to display its changing value.

-[Thread](https://stackoverflow.com/questions/43456868/javascript-limit-selected-checkboxes-to-2) on stackoverflow to limit the allowed checkboxes to 2.
+[Thread](https://stackoverflow.com/questions/43456868/javascript-limit-selected-checkboxes-to-2) on *stackoverflow* to limit the allowed checkboxes to 2.

 <h2>:art: Design (CSS)</h2>

 When researching how to make a simple quiz, I found lots of good examples but few were visually appealing.
-This meant I had to dive into the CSS, which took up more time than any other part of the project.
+This meant I had to dive into the **CSS**, which took up more time than any other part of the project.

 I'm fairly pleased with the results, although my code is quite clunky and longer than it needs to be.